The Struggle to Pass a Crypto ETF Continues Amid Coinbase Issues

 “This is the approach we want for USDC reserves,” she added.

-, Coinbase was the subject of further controversy after the exchange walked back on its previous claims about the backing of the coin, admitting that it is not fully backed by United States dollars and later editing its website’s description.
+According to recent reports, Coinbase was the subject of further controversy after the exchange walked back on its previous claims about the backing of the coin, admitting that it is not fully backed by United States dollars and later editing its website’s description.

 Still, Coinbase advertised to its users who purchased USDC that the token is “backed by a dollar in a bank account.”

 She admits that the firm’s “language could have been clearer here.”